-The Fund's financial assets carried at FVPL are measured at fair value at the end of each reporting period.
+The Fund financial assets are measured at fair value at the end of each reporting period.
 The following table gives information about how the fair values of these financial assets are determined:

-Financial assets / financial liabilities Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship and sensitivity of unobservable inputs to fair value Investment carried FVPL at Net Asset Value N/A N/A
+Financial assets / financial liabilities Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship and sensitivity of unobservable inputs to fair value Investment carried at FVPL Net Asset Value N/A N/A

-Valuation technique for calculating the fair value of investments under Level 2 comprises of determining the net asset value per unit of the investments which is based on observable market data.
+Valuation technique for calculating the fair value of investments under Level 2 comprises of determining the net asset value per unit of the investee funds which is based on observable market data.